A Unique Prototype – The Second Weems Made

 One of the most instantly recognizable features of the prototype model is the small 18.5mm chapter ring.
 This was increased to 21mm on the first experimental production order invoiced to Wittnauer in April and May 1930.

-The first two prototype Weems prototypes carry a range of unique qualities.
+The first two Weems prototypes have a number of unique qualities.

-Both have an experimental 18.5mm chapter ring noted in the archives that mirrored the size of the rotating dial of the Turkish dual time Touran pocket watch.
+Both use an experimental 18.5mm chapter ring that is noted in the archives.
+This mirrors the inner chapter size of the Turkish dual time Touran pocket watch.

 The experimental test production models delivered April 10, and May 2, 1930, (including Lindbergh’s two Weems Hour-angle prototype pieces) all used 21mm chapter rings.